rohit0718/tp/docs/UserGuide.md

 #### Adding an exam: `add exam`

 Adds an exam to the ModBook.
-This command can be executed in the [details view](#details-view).
+This command can only be executed in the [details view](#details-view).

 Format: `add exam n/NAME d/DATE s/START_TIME e/END_TIME [l/LINK] [v/VENUE]`